Challenges Faced by Tony Romo: Obstacles and Turning Points

 April 2013: Romo undergoes back surgery

 In April 2013, Tony Romo underwent back surgery to remove a cyst.
-While the team described it as a minor procedure, Romo ended up missing all of the mini-camp and organized team activities as a result.
+Although considered a minor procedure by the team, he missed all mini-camp and organized team activities in 2013 as a result.